 In a type system with subtyping, an important soundness lemma is one that expresses that typing is preserved under the subtype relation extended to contexts.
 In our setting, the statement of this lemma is in a sense, a general form of the ax_c rule where the contexts in the premise and conclusion are not the same, but instead have a subtyping relation between them, in this case a kind of "contravariant" one.
-The lemma states, roughly, that if seq_ill (atom_A) holds, A is a subtype of B, and the pair (il', 11') is a "subtype" of the pair (il, 11), then seq_il' 11' (atom_B) holds.
-Context subtyping includes an extension of subtyping in the obvious way; an atom typeof a t1 occurs in il' or 11' if and only if an atom typeof b t2 occurs in the corresponding il or 11 and Subtyping t1 t2 holds.
+The lemma states, roughly, that if $seq_iill(atom_A)$ holds, A is a subtype of B, and the pair (il', 1l') is a "subtype" of the pair (il, 1l), then $seq_ill'll'(atom_B)$ holds.
+Context subtyping includes an extension of subtyping in the obvious way; an atom typeof a t1 occurs in il' or ll' if and only if an atom typeof b t2 occurs in the corresponding il or ll and Subtyping t1 t2 holds.

 Before we can make the above statement formal, we must consider additional constraints on the contexts in the sequents.
-As discussed in [6], in general when formalizing meta-theory, statements of theorems often relate two or more judgments and if the contexts in these judgments are non-empty, a context relation is often needed to specify the constraints in the form of a relation between them.
-The above lemma is an example that relates exactly two statements about the seq{-} predicate with their corresponding contexts.
-A variety of examples in a simpler setting with an intuitionistic SL are discussed in detail in [8].
+As discussed in [12], in general when formalizing metatheory, statements of theorems often relate two or more judgments and if the contexts in these judgments are non-empty, a context relation is often needed to specify the constraints in the form of a relation between them.
+The above lemma is an example that relates exactly two statements about the seq_predicate with their corresponding contexts.
+A variety of examples in a simpler setting with an intuitionistic SL are discussed in detail in [14].
 We adopt this notion of context relation here, extending it to express our requirements, which are significantly more complex.
 We capture both the subtyping constraints as well as the necessary additional constraints in the following inductive definition.